offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 Virtual Private Cloud/Security Group_TOPIC
 ```

 SSH is the connection mechanism traditionally used to connect to an EC2 instance.
-In it's simplest form, it requires that the EC2 instance be created with a public/private keypair, have a public IP address, and be assigned a security group that allows listening on port 22 (SSH port).
+In its simplest form, it requires that the EC2 instance be created with a public/private keypair, have a public IP address, and be assigned a security group that allows listening on port 22 (SSH port).

 ```sh
 chmod 400 ./my-private-key.pem  # SSH/SCP requires these permissions on the private key